Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 These helpful tips can help reduce sleep apnea symptoms and encourage better breathing.
 Overall, it can increase the level of oxygen intake and improve your health.

 “Continuous Positive Airway Pressure.”
-The most common sleep apnea treatment, it’s a special machine that provides consistent oxygen through a face mask.
+The most common way to treat sleep apnea, it’s a special machine that provides consistent oxygen through a face mask.
 CPAP machines are designed to keep airways open during the night.

 A good choice for those who use a CPAP machine.
 A CPAP pillow allows space for face mask and hoses.
 It offers excellent support to the head and neck.

 Side sleeping is the healthiest and most popular sleep position.
 It decreases snoring, acid reflux, and heartburn.
-Sleeping in this position can also help reduce the number of sleep apnea episodes.
+Resting in this sleeping position can also help reduce the number of apnea episodes.

 Wedge Pillow or Wedge Mattress Topper